My Story Begins in the Kitchen...

 Today my knives are a combination of old-fashioned craftsmanship, artistry, and modern technology.
 They are made entirely in my shop here in the U.S.A.

-Ariel manages the office, customer service, the online store and so much more.
+Jeannine manages the office, customer service, the online store and so much more.
 My wife Leanne and our dog, Farley, help behind the scenes and also try to remind me to enjoy life.

 Thank you for your interest in Kramer Knives.